dwiegreffe/mdsrv-web/tutorial.md

     1. Open the _Home_ panel on the left-hand side.
     2. Open the _Open Local Files_ menu in the Home panel.
     3. Select _Select files..._ to choose which of the files you have stored locally to upload.
-        - ou can import multiple files at once.
+        - You can import multiple files at once.
         - If you are importing multiple files at once, that do not have the same format, the Format option should be set to Auto.
         - If you are importing only one file at a time, or if all files have the same format, you can also specify the format of the file.
 However, in most cases, this is not necessary.
     4. Select the _Apply_ button.